Neil-140301/email-editor-app/README.md

 ## 'public' Directory
 The public folder is what is mounted by the app and displayed on the front-end.
 Use this to build out a Single Page Application (SPA) with whichever front-end framework you desire.

-## 'server' Directory
-The server folder holds a pre-built API client for using the GraphQL Admin API as well as templates for storing your API queries, API mutations and Koa routes.